redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 my-operator.v2.0.0       My Operator      2.0.0     my-operator.v1.0.0      Succeeded
 ```

 The `ClusterServiceVersion` object represents your installed Operator per version.
 It can take a couple of seconds to be created as part of the `Subscription` request.
 There will always be a `ClusterServiceVersion` in the namespace of the `Subscription`.
-If the `OperatorGroup` was configured to "watch" a list or all namespaces, the `ClusterServiceVersion` object will be copied to all those namespaces.
+If the `OperatorGroup` was configured to "watch" a list of all namespaces, the `ClusterServiceVersion` object will be copied to all those namespaces.
 This might take additional time (usually around 30 secs).

 If the above command succeeds and the `ClusterServiceVersion` has transitioned to the `Succeeded` phase you will also find your Operator's `Deployment(s)` in the same namespace where the `Subscription` is.
 This is your Operator running: